dse-as/oxygen-framework/README.md

 This repository contains an oXygen XML Editor framework to customize the editing environment of the _Digital Scholarly Edition Annermarie Schwarzenbach_ (dse-as).

-## Status

-🔬Experimental, do not use in production!

 ## Features

 * Simple graphical display of the project's markup based on [TEI-XML](https://tei-c.org/guidelines/) and the [DTA-Basisformat](https://www.deutschestextarchiv.de/doku/basisformat/index.html).